riganti/dotvvm-docs/Controls/tailwind/RadioButton/control.md

-Renders a styled custom radio button with a hidden native input and optional label text.
+The `RadioButton` control renders a Tailwind-styled radio input.
+Bind the selected value with `CheckedItem` and specify the option value with `CheckedValue`.